-Mobile device traffic is increasing rapidly.
-Is your blog or website mobile friendly?
+Mobile device traffic is increasing rapidly, so does your blog or website pass the mobile friendly test?

 In one year, mobile device traffic to my websites and blogs has increased from a little over 20% to well above 50%.

-This does not include tablet traffic, which remains at a little under 10%.
+This does not include tablet traffic, which remains steady at a little under 10%.

-So what does this increase in mobile device traffic have to do with authors?
+So what does this increase in mobile device traffic have to do with authors and writers?
 A lot in fact.